Andrettin/Wyrmsun/readme.txt

 - Update to the Germanic cursor (by Leo).
 - Added a cursor for the Teutons (by Leo).
 - When loading or saving a game or a map, files can now be sorted by date (thanks to marcelofg55).
+- Added loading screen tip about time efficiency bonuses.

+* Technologies
+- Writing technologies now provide a 10% boost to buildings' time efficiency, rather than research speed.
+Time efficiency bonuses affect not only the speed at which the building researches, but also the speed at which it trains and upgrades.

 * Units
 - Removed cap of Goblin Thieves a player can have at a single time, as its purpose has been replaced by its hiring cooldown.